chempkovsky/CS2WPF-and-CS2XAMARIN/readme.md

     - click Next

 - On the seventh page click “Save”.
-    - Open “C:\Development\Demo\DmLit” which is a root of the solution.
+    - Open the root folder of the solution.

     ![picture](img/img01rm16.png)